-For instance, you cross the border between two European countries, and your cell phone service provider sends an email and a text with info on new tariffs, weather report and locations of the nearest gas filling stations – is an example of hyper-personalization.
+Say, you cross the border between two European countries, and your cell phone service provider sends an email and a text with info on new tariffs, weather report and locations of the nearest gas filling stations – this is an example of hyper-personalization.

-Tool to do with: analytical applications, like OWOX, and your CRM.
+Tools to do it with: analytical applications, like OWOX, and your CRM.

 In order to make your emails more effective, make sure to use all channels: